SemenVasilev/SemenVasilev/README.md

 </div>

 ### About Me :
 I have a PhD in Physics and 10 years of experience as a Researcher in Academia.
-Now I am starting my career in data science.
 I have always loved uncovering insights from data and discovering something new about the world around us.
-My Data Science journey began in 2022 with taking "Data Analysis and Presentation Skills: the PwC Approach Specialization".
-After learning the basics of programming, I started my personal project to practice my skills in working with data, and I finished "IBM Introduction in Data Science Professional Certificate" on Coursera.
-This pushed me into the magnificent world of Data, Machine Learning, Deep Learning and AI.
-I successfully completed "IBM Machine Learning Professional Certificate" on Coursera in January 2023.
-Currently, I am seeking opportunities to leverage my expertise and grow as a data scientist in a dynamic industry setting.
+Currently, I am working as a PostDoc at the University of Limerick in the group Data Analysis for Pharmaceutical Manufacturing.
+I study powder conveying by ML methods.

 Working as a Researcher, I developed following transferable skills:
  -  Critical Thinking,